 Sir Malcolm Arnold

-Sir Malcolm died in Norwich on 23 September 2006.
+Sir Malcolm passed away in September 2006.